Salah scores first goal of career against Real Madrid | Goal.com

 Liverpool would be hoping to turn the table around when the Spaniards visit Anfield on April 14 for the reverse fixture.
 Before then, they welcome Dean Smith's Aston Villa in the English Premier League.

-After 30 matches played, they occupy the seventh position in the log having accrued 49 points - 25 points adrift of leaders Manchester City.
+After 30 matches played, they occupy the seventh position on the log, having accrued 49 points, three adrift of fourth-placed West Ham.